-The consensus protocol in Ethereum 2 actually "bolts together" two different consensus protocols.
-One is called Casper FFG, the other LMD GHOST.
+Ethereum's consensus protocol actually "bolts together" two different consensus protocols.
+One is called LMD GHOST, the other Casper FFG.
 The combination has become known as Gasper.
-In subsequent pages we will be looking at these both separately and in combination.
+In subsequent sections we will be looking at these both separately and in combination.